rwieruch/blog_robinwieruch_content/blog/redux-mobx/index.md

 # What's the difference between Redux and MobX?

-Before we dive into the differences, I want to give you the consitencies between MobX and Redux.
+Before we dive into the differences, I want to give you the consistencies between MobX and Redux.

 Both libraries are used to manage state in JavaScript applications.
 They are not necessarily coupled to a library like React.
 They are used in other libraries like AngularJs and VueJs too.
 But they integrate well with the [philosophy of React](https://www.robinwieruch.de/reasons-why-i-moved-from-angular-to-react/).